niirex1/PGT_Project/README.md

 ## License

-Certainly!
-Here's a general overview of the MIT License, which is one of the most common open-source licenses.
-If you have a different license in mind, please let me know, and I can provide information on that instead.

----

-## License

 ### MIT License

 The PGT project is licensed under the MIT License.
 This means that anyone is free to copy, modify, publish, use, compile, sell, or distribute the software, either in source code form or as a compiled binary, for any purpose, commercial or non-commercial, and by any means.